theolivenbaum/resin/README.md

 - create new document collections
 - query naturally/structured over HTTP with content type negotiation

+## Install

+Download a clone of this repository, launch the solution in Visual Studio to build and publish it, then create a .Net Core IIS site that points to [path_of_clone]/src/publish.
+Make sure the app pool type is "unmanaged".
+Throw an array of JSON documents at it.
+Query it.
+Slice it.
+Before you start re-modelling your models, read about the current state of your data.

 ## Bag-of-characters model (included out-of-the-box)

 Resin creates a vector space of words embedded as bags-of-characters.
 This type of embedding was chosen for its encoding speed.
 You may alter this behaviour.